camunda/camunda-docs-manual/content/update/patch-level.md

 ### Bootstrap NES and AngularJS NES by HeroDevs, Inc.

-These patches replace Bootstrap NES and AngularJS NES versions provided by HeroDevs, Inc.:
+These patches replace the following libraries with versions of Bootstrap NES and AngularJS NES by HeroDevs, Inc.:

 * *AngularJS* (technical names: `angular`, `angular-animate`, `angular-cookies`, `angular-loader`, `angular-mocks`, `angular-resource`, `angular-route`, `angular-sanitize`, `angular-touch`)
 *  *angular-ui-bootstrap*